mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Clearly this is a solved problem. **The game industry uses UDP.**

 So what's going on?
-Why do so many games build their own custom network protocol over UDP instead of using TCP?
+Why do so many games go through all the effort of building their own custom network protocol on top of UDP instead of just using TCP?
 What is it about the specific use case of multiplayer gaming that makes a custom protocol built on top of UDP such a slam dunk?

-## Justification for UDP
+## Why First Person Shooters Use UDP

-Games are different to web servers[*](#quic_footnote).
+First person shooters are different to web servers[*](#quic_footnote).

-Games send **time critical data**.
+First person shooters send **time critical data**.

 Time critical data is timestamped and must be received before that time to be useful.
 If time critical data arrives late, it is useless and is thrown away.

-So why can't we use TCP for time critical data?
+So, why can't we use TCP for time critical data?

 The core problem with TCP is **head of line blocking**.

-This means that TCP delivers all packets reliably and in-order, so it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't)* are resent over the network.
+TCP delivers all data reliably and in-order.
+To do this on top of IP which is unreliable and unordered, TCP holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.

-Consider a game server sending 10 packets per-second to a client:
+To see why this is a problem for time critical data, consider a game server sending 10 packets per-second to a client, where the client advances forward in time and wants to display the most recent state of the world to the player.
+You know, like pretty much every FPS out there:

         t = 10.0
         t = 10.1